-Attention Intensity Levels.
-In constructing our dataset, we record an attention allocation event whenever a developer chooses to allocate attention on - and thus visibly "touch" - a bug report without distinguishing between the varying levels of effort required.
-All actions leave visible cues potentially catching the attention of other participants; thus, our modelling approach reflects the fact that the intensity of the effort behind each specific act of attention allocation does not directly affect the theoretical arguments that underlie our hypothesized mechanisms.
+In constructing our data set, we record an attention allocation event whenever a developer chooses to allocate attention to and, thus, visibly "touch" a bug report without distinguishing between the varying levels of effort required.
+All actions leave visible cues potentially catching the attention of other participants; thus, our modeling approach reflects the fact that the intensity of the effort behind each specific act of attention allocation does not directly affect the theoretical arguments that underlie our hypothesized mechanisms.
 However, could it be that attention allocation patterns do vary significantly depending on the level of effort put into the acts visible to participants?
-To answer this question, we estimated new models including interaction effects between the four variables capturing the attention mechanisms we hypothesized and a new variable called High attention effort.
+To answer this question, we estimate new models, including interaction effects between the four variables capturing the attention mechanisms we hypothesize and a new variable called High attention effort.
 In our empirical setting, the intensity of attention acts can be inferred by considering the nature of the bug report modification that each act represents.
-We consider acts that involve the direct production or review of software code - intended as a patch for the focal bug - as a proxy for "high attention effort".
-Conversely, "low attention effort" acts are those addressed at more mundane tasks contributing to the description, general classification, and maintenance of software bugs (Lakhani & von Hippel, 2003).
+We consider acts that involve the direct production or review of software code-intended as a patch for the focal bug-as a proxy for high attention effort.
+Conversely, low attention effort acts are those addressed at more mundane tasks contributing to the description, general classification, and maintenance of software bugs (Lakhani and von Hippel 2003).
 The results of these additional tests show that all four main effects are still significant and consistent with our hypotheses (see Table C.1).
 Attention focusing and Attention mixing show significant interactions going in the same direction of their respective main effect, thus representing a reinforced effect for high attention effort events.
 Our additional findings suggest that the dynamics that underlie the self-organizing properties of the attention structures that we investigate are substantively similar for high and low attention efforts.